thu-ml/i-DODE/README.md

 ![](https://icml.cc/media/PosterPDFs/ICML%202023/23818.png)

-We achieve state-of-the-art likelihood estimation results by diffusion ODEs on image datasets (2.56 on CIFAR-10, 3.43/3.69 on ImageNet-32) *without variational dequantization or data augmentation*.
+We achieve state-of-the-art likelihood estimation results by diffusion ODEs on image datasets (2.56 on CIFAR-10, 3.43/3.69 on ImageNet-32) *without variational dequantization or data augmentation*, and *2.42* on CIFAR-10 with data augmentation.

 Our improved techniques include: